You can listen to the podcast and read the show notes here

 You can actually build your own server from scratch if you want, where you would take an Ubuntu server and you would install GitLab on it, or you could take CentOS or Red Hat or Debian, any of those Linux based systems, and install GitLab on it.
 I've learned how to do that.

 At the Into The Box, we're going to be looking at a GitLab server that I put together, and for those of you that make it to end of the box, I'll have a free server to give out to you, already configured and everything, along with the instructions on how to get it up and running.

-Michael Smith: Wow.
+Michaela Light: Wow.
 If someone was curious about this and they came to your talk, they could have this up in minutes and be playing with it.

 George Murphy: Yes, absolutely.
 In fact, one of the things that I plan on doing in the presentation is to be able to have another developer work on a project with me.
 He commits the code back to my local repository running on my laptop, and then I'm going to push that code straight to Hostech.
 You're going to be able to see how it all comes together and how it works.

-Michael Smith: Fabulous.
-You’re using GitLab for source control, but it does a whole bunch of other things.
+Michaela Light: Fabulous.
+You're using GitLab for source control, but it does a whole bunch of other things.
 What are the other great features you like in GitLab?

 George Murphy: I'm glad that you asked that, it's a great question Michael.
 One of the really, really nice features of GitLab is, it's got an issue tracker in there, or bug tracker.
 They call it an issue tracker, but it's for documenting bugs and assigning them to other team members.
 They get notified through email or through Slack.

 GitLab also integrates wonderfully with about 25 or 30 other products.
 One of those products that we're using right now is Slack, which is tool for work, which allows you to create channels.
 In those channels, they can be private or public to the team.
 You can get notifications about different things, you can have one on one meetings with as many people as are in that project.